Why does it seem easier to take care of everything else and everyone else of yourself?

 Let’s get real: self-care is not a reward.
 It is a critical component to living a balanced and happy life.

 It seems that we have been taught that the harder we work, the greater the payoff.
 However true that may ring to you, the payoff comes at a cost.
-Countless studies have shown that wearing down the body, overworking the brain, not sleeping enough and remaining in a constant state of stress is entirely counterproductive to our health.
+Countless studies have shown that wearing down the body, overworking the brain, not sleeping enough and remaining in a constant state of stress is entirely counterproductive to our mental health, as well as our physical health.

 It’s easy to neglect yourself when you are busy and overwhelmed, so even a small moment of reprieve feels luxurious.